Fatimus/NBody/README.md

 ## How to use the program

 To begin, double-click the executable `jar` you downloaded.
 At startup, you will see an otherwise blank window with a UI bar at the top.
-The buttons, text boxes, and check boxes in the UI bar control the simulation, while space underneath displays the objects.
+The buttons, text boxes, and check boxes in the UI bar control the simulation, while the space underneath displays the objects.
 #### UI Elements
 All text fields in this project are instances of the `SettableNumberField` class.
 That is, they follow a certain behavior:
 1. When clicked on, all text in the field will be selected by default.